 I like who I am when I’m being creative, that’s the basic fact.
 I love taking photos, just like I love having a long walk through the hills near me in Spain.
 I have to remember that these things bring me joy.
 And who doesn’t want a life of maximum joy?

 So I am going to ask more of myself creatively this coming month.
-And I want to offer up another challenge to help you if, like me, you are in need of a little push.
-(My Photo Challenge run here until Sat 25th March).
+And I want to offer up a challenge to help you if, like me, you are in need of a little push.

 I invite you to find and photograph the beauty in the mundane.

 Firstly – because it’s easy to take amazing shots of amazingly beautiful places.
 Although we can always do something fresh, or unique or interesting with our subjects, you’re bound to get something awesome with, for example, a great location and a great sky.

 But to create something beautiful, or find beauty in the mundane?
 That’s a skill that is fantastic to have, and worth developing, because it will help your photography as a whole.

 If you can make the most ordinary object look interesting, think how much more you can bring to compelling subjects or scenes?